xild/halp/README.md

 #### Interactive command line to import a csv of transaction into YNAB

-Given a [csv](https://github.com/xild/halp/blob/master/README.md#how-to) import into YNAB what is not present there, eg:
+Given a [csv](https://github.com/xild/halp/blob/master/README.md#how-to) import it into YNAB what is not present, eg:

 **bank** has transaction 1, transaction 2, and transaction 3